emoxam/timekpr-next-remote/README.md

 * Server that can run docker compose and can SSH to the clients you want to control
 * Client device runs linux and has SSH enable
 * Client device has Timekpr-nExT installed and configured to have a limited amount of time per day (<24 hrs ;)
+* Clients must be online, otherwise "Error" is shown suggesting the system might be off.
+See the end of the "Docker start with gracefull error handling" video above for what this looks like.

 ### Server